 There isn’t really a one size fit all formula that you can apply to your landing pages to get conversions, every product is unique, every campaign different — which is why you have to sit and brainstorm for every landing page that you create.

 What if I were to tell you that there actually exists a landing page cheat sheet of sorts that can help you create persuasive landing pages, pages that your visitors won’t leave without converting into your customers?

-A collection of landing page codes that’ll help you get your visitors to click the call to action every time, what I’m talking about my friends is the ultimate cheat sheet for writing persuasive landing page copy.
+A collection of landing page codes that’ll help you get your visitors to click the call-to-action every time.
+What I’m talking about is the ultimate cheat sheet for writing persuasive landing page copy.

 Make use of action and value-oriented words

 Writing powerful action words in your landing page copy helps your visitors visualize exactly what you want them to do and what they’re going to get once they’ve clicked on your call to action button.

 Entice your visitors to do something.
 Grab that opportunity.
 Capture those leads.

 Visualization is a useful persuasion tool; use it to your benefit.

 After you’ve prompted your visitors into doing some action, you need to immediately put in front of them the value for doing such an action.
 Your visitors need to know the answer to What’s In It For Me.
 Downloading your eBook is going to help them understand website analytics?
 Tell them that.

 Downloading your app is going to help with their finances, explain them that through your copy.